frank2/pkbuffer/README.md

 # Changelog

+## 0.3.0
+**This version makes major changes!** The `Buffer` struct is now a trait, and the struct has been converted to `PtrBuffer`.
+This simplifies the code and unifies the featureset without having to repeat code all over the place.
+Additionally, it gives the user the ability to define their own `Buffer` object.

+### Bugfixes
+* `IntoIter` was returning references when it should be returning values, this is fixed.
+### Features
+* `Buffer` is now a trait, which allows the featureset of both `VecBuffer` and the new `PtrBuffer` to be unified.
+* `Error` now makes use of the `into()` function with regards to `std::io::Error`.

 ## 0.2.0
 ### Bugfixes
 * ```Buffer``` object was not getting updated on clone in ```VecBuffer```.
 That's now fixed.